aws-samples/aws-iot-device-provisioning-with-certificate-manager/README.md

 ![API](docs/api_flow.png)

-This flow char shows the provisioning flow between target device, provisioning app and the API.
+This flow chart shows the provisioning flow between target device, provisioning app and the API.
 The project contains source code and supporting files for a serverless application shown in the architecture diagram.
 You can deploy it into your AWS account by using the SAM CLI.
 It includes the following files and folders.

 * provisioning_lambda - Code for the provisioning API.
 * deployment_lambda - Code for custom resource in CloudFormation template.
 * template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including AWS Certificate Manager, Amazon DynamoDB, AWS IoT Core, Amazon Cognito, Lambda functions and an API Gateway API.
+The application uses several AWS resources, including AWS Certificate Manager, Amazon DynamoDB, AWS IoT Core, Amazon Cognito, Lambda functions and an API from API Gateway.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.
 The subjects of CA is defined at line 488.
 You can change the contents for your needs.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.